onssoschi/climatehealth/CONTRIBUTING.md

 * **If you find a security vulnerability, do NOT open an issue.
 Email climate.health@ons.gov.uk instead.**

 ## Merge request process

+**Merge requests must be reviewed by a maintainer before feature branches can be merged into dev or main**

 To implement a new feature or fix a bug, please follow the process outlined below.